16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 Coleman Rolling Cooler 50-Quart Xtreme 5-Day Cooler With Wheels ($66.29, originally $87; amazon.com)

 This wheeled cooler offers a ton at an incredibly low price compared to others in the same size range, which was a big selling point for us.
 “Took a chance with this, and it paid off.
 Weekend after weekend, this cooler keeps everything cold the entire time,” writes one reviewer.
-However, while this cooler is best actually for shorter trips.
+However, this cooler is best for shorter trips.

-As one review noted, “If you need a cooler to keep things 7-10 days or more, then sure, spend hundreds.
-But, if you’re like me, and the majority of everyone, 3-5 days is plenty.
+As one review notes, “If you need a cooler to keep things seven to 10 days or more, then sure, spend hundreds.
+But, if you’re like me, and the majority of everyone, three to five days is plenty.
 Save your money, buy this cooler.”

 ___________________________________________________________________________